pages-themes/architect/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 ## Calculation of the angle to bend the pieces : The Dihedrial angle

-What fascinated me is the rotation angle needed to bend each little piece when mounting the puzzle.
+The rotation angle needed to bend each little piece when mounting the puzzle is quite annoying.

 Refering to the article on [Philippe Cichon's blog (French)](https://puzzles-et-casse-tete.blog4ever.com/le-scorpius-1), this bend angle is 70 degres, but why this value ?
 All pieces have a triangular section, with angles 30, 60 and 90 degres, this is an half equilateral triangle with sides 1,2,sqrt(3), but when assembled, all 4 pieces are connected with a polar symetry of 90 degres around a central point.